Christiana Morgan: Harvard Psychological Clinic and Thematic Apperception Test

 Morgan administered one of the earliest versions of the test to one of the first diagnosed anorexic patients in Boston.

 At the clinic, Morgan and Murray conducted pioneering research on personality and the imagination, influencing generations of psychologists.
-Despite the erasure of her name from the Thematic Apperception Test, Morgan's impact on the field of depth psychology and her role in shaping feminist psychology are undeniable.
+Despite the erasure of her name from the Thematic Apperception Test, Morgan significantly impacted the fields of depth psychology and feminist psychology.
 Her primary biographer, Dr. Claire Douglas, highlighted Morgan's vision of a female self that challenged male-invented definitions, contributing to a third force in psychology that bridged Freudian and behaviorist approaches.

 The Tower On The Marsh

 Inspired by Jung's Bollingen Tower, Morgan built "The Tower on the Marsh" in Newbury, Massachusetts, as a retreat for her art and psychological research.
 Constructed with the help of local carpenter Kenneth Knight, the tower became a symbolic representation of Morgan's individuation journey.
 Filled with her carvings, paintings, and stained-glass windows, the tower embodies her exploration of the unconscious and her intellectual and sexual relationship with Henry (Harry) Murray.

 The tower served as a place for meditation, creativity, and the study of psychological transformation.
 Its construction and decoration were deeply personal, reflecting Morgan's spiritual and intellectual quests.